downey21/scRNA/README.md

 - **UMAP** (Uniform Manifold Approximation and Projection)

 ## References
-This README is based on the followings:
+This repository is inspired by the following papers:

 - Heumos, Lukas, et al. "Best practices for single-cell analysis across modalities." *Nature Reviews Genetics* 24.8 (2023): 550-572.